aya49/202105_sfu_cmpt_127/labs/05/README.md

 ## Practice 01

-**REQUIREMENT**: create a file `p1.c` that implementations the four functions declared in `p1.h`.
+**REQUIREMENT**: you will write to file `p1.c`, implementations of the four functions declared in `p1.h`.
 It may contain other functions too, but remember you are aiming for high performance so you should probably keep things simple.
 - Use `realloc()` instead of `malloc()` for high performance.
 - Use a constant time O(1) unstable remove.